 Han Dynasty scholar Sima Qian, who suffered the punishment of castration, dedicated his life as a eunuch to the completion of the Records of the Grand Historian.
 This magnum opus contained 500,000 Chinese characters and covered the entire known history of the dynasties up to the then-reigning Emperor Wu.
 The precedent set by Sima was continued by court scholars in all subsequent Chinese dynasties, who would describe in great detail the happenings of the previous empire.
 Commentaries by these Confucian scholars provide valuable insight into the bureaucracy, technology, economics, music, as well as geological and astronomical observations of their times.

 Drawing the correct lessons from the past was seen as indispensable for rulers as well as intellectuals.
 Sima Guang, of the Northern Song Dynasty, authored a meticulous 295-chapter account covering a period of nearly 14 centuries.
-He titled his work Zizhi Tongjian — “A Comprehensive Mirror in Aide of Governance.”
+He titled his work Zizhi Tongjian — “A Comprehensive Mirror in Aid of Governance.”

-Under the Chinese Communist Party, “historical materialism” replaced the “historical virtue” of ancient China.
+Under the Chinese Communist Party, “historical materialism” replaced the “historical virtue” (史德) spoken of in ancient China.
 To cover up its vast abuses and treachery, the CCP persecuted and brainwashed intellectuals, took over education, and seized control of the mass media.
 Throughout its entire existence, the Party has written and rewritten historical events to invariably establish itself and its doctrines as “great, glorious, and correct.”

 Deceit, malice, struggle